thearyanmittal/thearyanmittal.github.io/projects.md

 		<a href="https://github.com/thearyanmittal/the-tank/tree/main/demo"><div class="color-button">demo</div></a><a href="https://github.com/thearyanmittal/the-tank"><div class="color-button">code</div></a>
 	</li><br>
 	<li>
 		<b>Balanced News Aggregator</b>: A news aggregator web application designed to combat political confirmation bias and built with the Django framework.
-It scrapes news articles (using BeautifulSoup) from websites on both sides of the political spectrum and presents them to the user in one webpage.
-Note: the site may take a while to load.<br>
+It scrapes news articles (using BeautifulSoup) from websites on both sides of the political spectrum and presents them to the user in one webpage.<br>
 		<a href="https://github.com/thearyanmittal/news-aggregator"><div class="color-button">code</div></a>
 	</li><br>
 	<li>